PipedreamHQ/docs/docs/public-workflows/README.md

 The trigger or action steps are also public, **but the specific properties or [parameters](/destinations/#destination-parameters) of those steps are kept private**.
 For example:

 - If you're using an HTTP trigger and sending data to S3 and SQL destinations, the fact that you're using those steps will be public.
-But we won't reveal the specific endpoint URL associated with your Webhook trigger.
+But we won't reveal the specific endpoint URL associated with your HTTP trigger.
 - We also won't reveal the name of the S3 bucket to which you're sending data, or the specific data you're sending.

 You can always see the visibility status of a workflow and the associated data at the top of your workflow: